likandokayombo/likandokayombo/README.md

 - Hi, I'm Likando, a committed Front End Developer from Southern Africa, passionate about fusing creativity and technology.
 Seeing designs become interactive experiences delivers satisfying visual feedback

-- 🔭 I currently work with ReactJs, Sanity IO - CMS,
+- 🔭 I'm currently working on getting better as a Software Web developer.

-- 🌱 I’m currently learning **typescript**
+- 🌱 I’m currently learning a whole bunch of things.

-- 👯 I’m looking to collaborate on **Junior Developer roles or Partnership with other young developers**
+- 👯 I’m looking to collaboraing/working on projects that are fun and exciting.

 - 📫 How to reach me **likandokayombo2030@gmail.com**